BarcinoLechiguino/1v1-Demolition/README.md

 # Goal of the Game

 The goal of the game is, by the use of projectiles, destroy the other player's car.
+Each player starts with 4 projectiles and, once shot, they need to be recharged by reaching the nearest "ammo pack".